 Another option lies a quarter-mile downstream, where the Trail of Blue Ice skirts the Williwaw Campground on its route through the valley.
 This bike trail and walking path crosses Williwaw Creek several times, offering great opportunities to see salmon working their way upstream to prime spawning grounds.

-The stream can be clear and usually provides good picture taking.
-Be sure to use a polarized filter on your camera to cut the glare and enhance the green heads and scarlet-red bodies of spawning salmon.
+The stream usually provides exceptionally good picture taking opportunities.
+Be sure to use a polarized filter on your camera to cut the glare and enhance the green heads and scarlet-red bodies of the spawners.